The Game-Changing Impact of Incremental Hydration in Angular (Part 2/3)

 Boosts LCP: Pre-rendered content arrives faster, giving users something meaningful to see almost immediately.

-Improves INP: Deferring of JavaScript execution keeps the main thread available to handle user interactions, reducing delays.
+Improves INP: The deferring of JavaScript execution keeps the main thread available to handle user interactions, reducing delays.

 Minimizes CLS: By taking over existing DOM elements rather than replacing them, Angular drastically reduces or eliminates altogether unexpected layout shifts.